Rahulreddy14/EventManagement-AndTicketingSystem/README.md

-# Event Management and Ticketing System
+# 🚀 Event Management and Ticketing System

 ## Overview

-This project is a scalable event management and ticketing system built using a microservices architecture.
-It allows users to create events, manage tickets, and receive notifications.
+Welcome to the **Event Management and Ticketing System**, a scalable solution built using a microservices architecture.
+This project allows users to create events, manage tickets, and receive notifications seamlessly.

+## 🛠️ Technology Stack

+This project is built using the **MERN Stack**:

+- **MongoDB**: A NoSQL database used for storing user, event, and ticket information.
+- **Express.js**: A web application framework for Node.js, used to build the backend services.
+- **React**: A JavaScript library for building the user interface of the frontend application.
+- **Node.js**: A JavaScript runtime used to build the backend services.

 ## Architecture